A Los Angeles highlight, our Warner Bros Studio Tour review outlines the fun of this magical day, but note that the tour

-- Located at 3400 Warner Blvd in Burbank California, it is one of Los Angeles’ largest Hollywood studios.
-See the official website.
+- Located at 3400 Warner Blvd in Burbank, California, it is one of Los Angeles’ largest Hollywood studios.

-- The more comprehensive 5-hour deluxe tour departs weekdays at 10 am.
+- The more comprehensive 6-hour deluxe tour departs on weekdays in the morning.

 - It is recommended that you arrive 30 minutes before your tour time.
 Plan to be at the studio for about 3 hours.

 - The tour itself takes about 2 hours and ends in Sound Stage 48 where there is at least an additional half-hour worth of things to take you along the path from Script to Screen, longer if you read it all.

 - Many shows are filmed before a live studio audience.
 Getting tickets takes a bit of advanced planning, the best site is tvtickets.com.

 - Did you know that Ronald Regan was in 41 films made by Warner Bros?